-The management of operational risk is a challenge due to its broad scope as operational risks arise from all activities carried out within the Bank.
+The management of operational and technology risk is a challenge due to its broad scope as operational and technology risks arise from all activities carried out within the Bank.
 To address this challenge, we map risks across the Bank at a process level with controls installed to mitigate these risks.

-The ORTF reinforces clear accountability for managing risk throughout the Bank and delegates second line of defence responsibilities to identified subject matter experts.
-For each non-PRT, the expert sets policies for the organisation to comply with, and provides guidance, oversight and challenge over the activities of the Bank.
-They ensure that key risk decisions are only taken
+The Operational and Tehcnology Risk Type Framework (O&T RTF) reinforces clear accountability for managing risk throughout the Bank and delegates second line of defence responsibilities to identified subject matter experts.
+For each risk subtype under the O&T RTF, the subject matter expert sets policies for the organisation to comply with, and provides guidance, oversight and challenge over the activities of the Bank.
+They ensure that key risk decisions are only taken by individuals with the requisite skills, judgement, and perspective to ensure that the Bank's risk-return objectives are met